8/30/25

 1. Constant Fatigue and Low Energy

-If you feel tired all the time, even after a good night’s sleep, your kidneys might be waving a red flag.
-Healthy kidneys help produce a hormone called erythropoietin, which tells your body to make red blood cells.
-When kidney function drops, fewer red blood cells are made, leading to anemia — and that’s why you may feel drained or weak all day.
+If you’re dragging yourself around like a lazy employee even after what should’ve been a good night’s sleep, your kidneys might be trying to tell you something’s up.
+Your kidneys aren’t just about pee—they’re actually responsible to produce this hormone called erythropoietin that tells your body to pump out red blood cells.
+So, if your kidneys start underperforming, fewer red blood cells are made, which leads to anemia—and that’s why you may feel fatigue or weak all day.

-Notice your shoes fitting tighter or your rings leaving marks on your fingers?
 This could be more than just water retention from salty food.
-When kidneys struggle, they can’t remove extra fluid and sodium properly, causing swelling (edema) in your legs, ankles, feet, and even your face.
+When kidneys start declining, they can’t remove extra fluid and sodium properly, causing swelling (edema) in your legs, ankles, feet, and even your face.

 3. Persistent Puffy Eyes